 Ultimate Honda K20 Guide – Everything You Need To Know

-Love it or hate it, Honda’s K20 engine has certainly stood the test of time.
-With its fantastic reliability and huge tuning potential, it’s easy to see why so many enthusiasts are swapping their engines for the K20.
+Love it or hate it, the impressive Honda K20 engine has certainly stood the test of time.
+With its fantastic reliability and huge tuning potential, it’s easy to see why it’s a popular choice for tuners.

 - Honda K-Series History

 - How much horsepower does a Honda K20 have?

 You may want to take a seat before we announce this one as it may come as a shock, but today we’re going to look at the heart of the evil archenemy of most drifters.

 That’s right, whether you love them or hate them, it’s time to give a little appreciation to the notorious engine which has handed Honda fans across the world bragging rights since 2001.

 Jokes aside, as much as we love drifting, we knew as soon as we made the decision to create our engine spotlight guides that we’d give the fans what they wanted, and would you believe it, some Honda fans like drifting too!